SeismicSource/sourcespec/README.md

 - `EVID.map_fc.png[.pdf]`: station map with symbols colored by estimated corner frequency

-As an option, the retrieved source parameters (per station and average) can be appended to a [SQLite] database, whose path is defined in the configuration file.
+As an option, the retrieved source parameters (per station and summary) can be appended to a [SQLite] database, whose path is defined in the configuration file.